hnzhangyang/SHC/README.md

 ### Render
 After you made your vnode. you can use the patch function to render vnode.

-In the first render,there has only 1 vnode to patch, you can use it like below.
+In the first render, there has only 1 vnode to patch, you can use it like below.

 ``` html
 <div id="example">